Skip to main content

 # Create an ephemeral sandbox (no name — terminates when done, cannot be suspended)

-tl sbx ls
+tl sbx create

 # Run code inside the sandbox